naatin777/LaTeX-Graphics-Helper/vsc-extension-quickstart.md

 ## About this Extension

-This VS Code extension provides helpful tools for working with graphics in LaTeX documents.
-It allows you to easily crop PDF files, convert image formats, convert Draw.io diagrams to PDF, and generate LaTeX code using Gemini AI, all directly within VS Code.
-It also allows you to insert LaTeX code for PDF files by dragging and dropping them into your editor.
+A VS Code extension for LaTeX users to efficiently process graphic files.
+It provides features such as PDF cropping, image format conversion, converting Draw.io files to PDF, and generating LaTeX code using Gemini AI.

 ## Features